 Singers in this select program pursue activities focused on vocal artistry:.

 Delve more deeply into your existing repertoire, with the space and time to follow your curiosity.
 Singers in the program are largely self-directed, coming together as a group midday to observe those selected to perform in a daily master class.
 Faculty offer immense insight in each private session, and are looking for marked improvement between sessions.
 All participants should bring songs and/or arias you already know as well as music you would like to learn during the program; and should be open to additional repertoire suggestions from faculty.

 You’ll have the opportunity for personal instruction through the following:

-Sing in a master class led by Curtis faculty members or guest artists.
+Sing in a master class led by Summerfest faculty members or guest artists.
 All participants attend every master class to benefit from training on a range of repertoire.
 The faculty will select participants to sing in each master class after the Sing-In.
 Be prepared to sing in a master class on any given day, since your master class date is determined once the program has started.